Leasowe Lighthouse: Construction

 The lighthouse is a tapering cylindrical design that is one hundred and one feet tall with cavity walls that are several feet thick and a plain balcony.
 The construction used 660,000 hand-made bricks.
 It has seven floors.
 The original wooden staircase was replaced in 1898, with one made of cast iron that has one hundred and thirty steps.
 The light was originally coal-fired, but in 1772 changed to oil burning.
 Robert Stevenson said in 1801, while on his lighthouse tour, that the tower had "one reflector of silvered glass 7½ feet in diameter and 13 inches focal distance".
 Later, in 1861, it was reportedly equipped with eight Argand lamps and reflectors.
 It was staffed by a keeper and an assistant, who resided in the tower.

 Location

-The lighthouse is on Leasowe Common near Mockbeggar Wharf.
+The lighthouse is on Moreton Common near Mockbeggar Wharf.
 The Wharf takes its name from Mockbeggar Hall, which is an alternative name for the nearby Leasowe Castle.
 The area is in the North Wirral Coastal Park and used for recreational purposes such as walking and bird watching.